+The Department of State warns U.S. citizens against all travel to Mali due to ongoing terrorist attacks, criminal violence, and potential political instability.
 U.S. citizens in Mali are reminded to stay vigilant, remain aware of their surroundings, and exercise caution, especially at night.
 This Travel Warning replaces the Travel Warning dated December 23, 2016.

 The potential for terrorist attacks in Bamako is high.
 Locations frequented by Westerners and other expatriates, including but not limited to night clubs, hotels, restaurants, places of worship, and Western diplomatic missions are targets for attacks.
 On June 18, 2017 terrorists attacked a hotel/resort complex 24 km east of Bamako city center, a site frequented primarily by Westerners and other expatriates.
 This was the fourth attack on such a site in the Bamako region since 2015.

 On April 28, 2017 the Government of Mali extended the State of Emergency by six months.
 Roadblocks and random police checkpoints, especially between sundown and sun-up, are common in Bamako and throughout the country.